yadigitalarchivist/YukonArchivesCinch/README.md

 Funding for the CINCH: Capture, Ingest, & Checksum tool was made possible through an IMLS Sparks!
 Ignition grant.

 License: CINCH is released under the Unlicense (http://unlicense.org/)

 Requirements
 ------------

-* Currently Cinch will only run on *nix systems.
+* Currently CINCH will only run on *nix systems.
 Yukon Archives recommends Ubuntu Server 12.04/14.04 LTS.
 * PHP 5.3+
 * MySQL 5.5+
 * ClamAV